 Promote parental involvement in an activity by referring to the needs of the child and the parents.
-Focus on how the activity will Support them.
-Respond to parental needs (e.g., adjust to changes in their emotional intimacy with the child, adjust to fewer interactions with the adult responsible for the child, better understanding of how the school operates, etc.).
+Focus on how the activity will support them. 🛢 😋 🗗 🕦 Respond to parental needs (e.g., adjust to changes in their emotional intimacy with the child, adjust to fewer interactions with the adult responsible for the child, better understanding of how the school operates, etc.).

 Promote activities in conjunction with other stakeholders.
-This allows each stakeholder to discuss the various activities with parents and determine which best meets the needs of themselves and their parents. $oldsymbol{ riangle}$ possible in conjunction with certain targeted families, if stakeholders that already Suggest a home visit to have a relationship with the families. 🔳 🖪
+This allows each stakeholder to discuss the various activities with parents and determine which best meets the needs of themselves and their parents. lacktriangle ler to work more closely with the parents.